aiven/devportal/docs/tools/terraform/get-started.rst

 3. Avoid including sensitive values in configuration files that are under source control.
 Rather than using sensitive information within this *variables.tf* file, you can use a ``*.tfvars`` file so that Terraform receives the values during runtime.

-Make sure that you have either the *Administrator* or *Operator* role when creating the API token.
-When you create a project, you automatically receive the *Administrator* access.
-For more details, refer to the `Project members and roles page <https://developer.aiven.io/docs/platform/concepts/projects_accounts_access.html#project-members-and-roles>`_.

 ``variables.tf`` file: